xbokmd/plastilinn/docs/guides/plastilinn_documentation.md

 <span id="download-the-Plastilinn-doc-template"></span>
 #### Download the Plastilinn doc template

-   - Download the template from this link [Plastilinn doc template](https://xbokmd.github.io/plastilinn/public/plastilinn%20doc.md)
+   - Download the template from this link  <a href="https://xbokmd.github.io/plastilinn/public/plastilinn%20doc.md"  download="Plastilinn doc - Project name.md">Plastilinn doc template</a>
    - Save it in a folder called "Plastilinn"
    - Rename the template using your project's name